paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 <a id="section-4069a-1"></a>
 ## § 4069a–1.
 Retirement benefits for certain former spouses
-**(a) Eligibility; percentage of benefits** Any individual who was a former spouse of a participant or former participant on February 14, 1981, shall be entitled, to the extent of available appropriations, and except to the extent such former spouse is disqualified under subsection (b) of this section, to benefits—
+**(a) Eligibility; percentage of benefits** Any individual who was a former spouse of a participant or former participant on February 14, 1981, shall be entitled, to the extent of available appropriations, and except to the extent such former spouse is disqualified under subsection (b), to benefits—

 (1) if married to the participant throughout the creditable service of the participant, equal to 50 percent of the benefits of the participant; or